Customer Profitability sample for Power BI: Take a tour

 The tiles on the right side of the dashboard provide a team scorecard.
 The CFO needs to keep track of their managers and these tiles give them a high-level overview of profit, by using GM%.
 If the GM% trend is unexpected for any manager, then they can investigate further.

-By analyzing the manager-specific dashboard tiles, we can make the following observations:
+By analyzing the manager-specific dashboard tiles, you can make the following observations:

 - All executives, except Carlos, have already exceeded their target sales.
 However, Carlos' actual sales are the highest.

-- Annelie's GM% is the lowest, but we see a steady increase since March.
+- Annelie's GM% is the lowest, but you see a steady increase since March.